 John insisted I meet him at the public library after school a few days later.
 He wanted to make sure I was safe and wanted to try to “get my mind off of it.”

 We did what we always did.
-Got food from Taco Bell across the street, made our way to the library, settled down in the Young Adults section and pour over their dozens of single issue comics.
+Got food from Taco Bell across the street, made our way to the library, settled down in the Young Adults section, and poured over their dozens of single-issue comics.

 I was shuffling through the comics when a particular issue caught my eye.
 52: Week 11.